create3000/x_ite/docs/_posts/components/Texturing/RenderedTexture.md

 ### SFBool [in, out] **singleFrame** TRUE
 {: #fields-singleFrame }

-*singleFrame* controls when the next texture is captured.
+If TRUE only a single image is captured, otherwise continuous updates are captured.

 ### SFTime [in, out] **updateInterval** 0.1 <small>[0,∞)</small>
 {: #fields-updateInterval }